-- have no holes, cut outs or pockets on its lower surface other than: - those necessary to fix the skid block - o those necessary for the lift car jacks - the one necessary to access rear 'datum' pads (see Article 13.2) the rear datum pad should not be protected. - when in vertical projection of the front and rear friction areas, have no holes, cut outs or pockets on its upper face - the monobloc front and rear parts (described in Drawing below) must be made from a homogeneous material with a density between 1.3 and 1.45 - the curved part (described in Drawing below) must be made from a material with a mean density of less than 2 - be fixed symmetrically about the centre line of the car in such a way that no air may pass between it and the reference plane - the leading and trailing edges of the skid block must be chamfered to a depth of 21 mm over a longitudinal distance of 200 mm - A seal with maximum diameter 3 mm is acceptable if its thickness is non-existent when skid block is fitted - As viewed from below, fasteners used to attach the skid block to the reference plane must: - be fitted in order that their entire lower surfaces are visible from beneath the car and are no more than 19 mm from reference plane. - two additional fasteners (one for the front part and one for the rear part) made of titanium must be used to attach the skid block.
+- be made from a maximum of 4 parts - comply with the Drawing below - the minimum thickness of any point on the friction area is 20 mm (see Drawing below); - have no holes, cut outs or pockets on its lower surface other than: - those necessary to fix the skid block - o those necessary for the lift car jacks - the one necessary to access rear 'datum' pads (see Article 13.2) the rear datum pad should not be protected. - when in vertical projection of the front and rear friction areas, have no holes, cut outs or pockets on its upper face - the monobloc front and rear parts (described in Drawing below) must be made from a homogeneous material with a density between 1.3 and 1.45 - the curved part (described in Drawing below) must be made from a material with a mean density of less than 2 - be fixed symmetrically about the centre line of the car in such a way that no air may pass between it and the reference plane - the leading and trailing edges of the skid block must be chamfered to a depth of 21 mm over a longitudinal distance of 200 mm - A seal with maximum diameter 3 mm is acceptable if its thickness is non-existent when skid block is fitted - As viewed from below, fasteners used to attach the skid block to the reference plane must: - o be fitted in order that their entire lower surfaces are visible from beneath the car and are no more than 19 mm from reference plane. - two additional fasteners (one for the front part and one for the rear part) made of titanium must be used to attach the skid block.
 They must be symmetrical along the car centre line and be in the friction areas.
 The dimensions must be 40 mm (longitudinally) x 40 mm (transversally).
 Their lower surfaces must be visible from beneath the car and must be at 25 mm from the reference plane when new.